-Principles of Writing for the Internet
+Back to: Writing for the Web

 Web articles should have a ‘news’ feel and contain catchy headlines, lead-in sentences and quotes.